Oracle SQL (Genius Series Book 21)

 These are Equivalent Queries

-The Final Answer Set from the Subquery
+The Answer Set from the Subquery

 Quiz- Answer the Difficult Question